ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 ### {rtweet} 0.6

-For a while, there were an issue while trying to use the two packages together : {rtweet} 0.6 was released on 2017-11-16, and {tidytext} 0.1.6 on 2018-01-07.
+For a while, there were an issue while trying to use the two packages
+together: {rtweet} 0.6 was released on 2017-11-16, and {tidytext} 0.1.6 on 2018-01-07.

 When these two versions were used together, if you tried to put the rtweet result into `unnest_tokens()`, you got an error.

-Let’s simulate this behavior by updating to {rtweet} 0.6, while staying at {tidytext} 0.1.5.
+Let’s **simulate this behavior** by updating to {rtweet} 0.6, while staying at {tidytext}
+0.1.5.

 ``` r
 detach("package:rtweet")